|Nutrition Facts (per serving)|

 Cut the dough into 1-inch crosswise pieces.

 Place the pieces cut-side up onto a parchment-lined rimmed baking sheet about 1-inch apart.

 Cool completely.
 Remove any caramelized sugar from the edges, if necessary.

 While the cookies are baking and cooling, you can make the icing.
-Whisk together the confectioners' sugar and milk until a thick frosting forms.
+Whisk together the confectioners' sugar and milk to form a thick frosting.
 Add more milk or confectioners' sugar to reach the desired consistency.
-This can take some trial and error as humidity and ingredients are factors.

 Drizzle the icing over the cookies with a fork or spoon.